Budapest with Kids: A Mom's Complete Guide to Hungary's Most Magical City

 Margaret Island: The Family Playground

-If your kids need a break from sightseeing (and they will), Margaret Island is your answer.
-This 2.5-kilometer-long island sits in the middle of the Danube, connected to both Buda and Pest by bridges, and it is essentially one giant park.
+If your kid needs a break from sightseeing (and they will), Margaret Island is your answer.
+This 2.5-kilometer-long island sits in the middle of the Danube, connected to both Buda and Pest by bridges, and it's essentially one giant park.
 No cars are allowed, which immediately makes it a win for families.

-We rented a family pedal cart (a four-person bike-car hybrid thing) and spent two hours cruising around the island.
-There are massive playgrounds, a musical fountain that puts on shows set to music, a small petting zoo, and in summer there is a huge outdoor swimming complex called Palatinus Strand with water slides and pools.
-My kids rated it their second-favorite day in Budapest, right after the thermal baths.
+I rented a family pedal cart (a four-person bike-car hybrid thing) and Lila and I spent two hours cruising around the island.
+There are massive playgrounds, a musical fountain that puts on shows set to music, a small petting zoo, and in summer there's a huge outdoor swimming complex called Palatinus Strand with water slides and pools.
+Lila rated it her second-favorite day in Budapest, right after the thermal baths.

 Pack snacks and collapsible water bottles because while there are a few cafes on the island, the options are limited and a bit overpriced.
 We brought a picnic and ate it on the grass near the fountain, which was one of those simple, perfect travel moments.